-The schematic drawing employs a system of notation introduced in the Bell Telephone System in the late 1950s, called detached contact schematic notation.
-In it, the relay contacts are not shown in a form evocative of actual physical contacts, with all the contacts on a certain relay all adjacent on the drawing, much as they are in real life.
+The circuit schematic drawings in this article utilize my adaptation of a system introduced in the Bell Telephone System in the late 1950s, called detached contact schematic notation.

+In the prior drawing style (now called the attached contact style), the relay contacts were shown in a form evocative of actual physical contacts, with all the contacts on a certain relay adjacent on the drawing, much as they are in real life.